"Progress is striving for more, challenging our current way of thinking by shifting to becoming more proactive."

-Core AIM’s vision is to create an educational resource for coaches and professionals who want to go to the next level in their coaching.
+Our vision at Core A.I.M.™ is to create an educational resource connecting coaches with the clinic.
 We are a resource for enhancing professional development in the sports science community.
-As coaches are at the front line in the athletes’ career and development, opening communication for collaboration around athlete development will enhance athletes’ experiences and performance.
+As coaches work the front line of an athlete’s career and development, opening up communication for collaboration around athlete development will enhance athletes’ experiences and performance.

 Physiotherapists help people move to the best of their ability.
-Physiotherapists are trained in movement education and part of our identity lies in teaching people how to move optimally.
-Core A.I.M’s goal is to create a paradigm shift.
-Forward thinking needs to shift the current reactive paradigm to a more proactive approach and thus connect physiotherapy knowledge of movement foundations and couple that with the technical skills of coaching in the early grassroots period of our younger athletes.
+Trained in movement education, part of the identity of a physiotherapist lies in teaching people how to move optimally.
+Our goal at Core A.I.M.™ is to create a paradigm shift.
+Forward thinking needs to shift the current reactive paradigm to a more proactive approach and thus connect physiotherapy knowledge of movement foundations with the technical skills of coaching in the early grassroots period of our younger athletes.

 "Teams do not work in isolation, they work collectively to produce a powerful, strong and coordinated system for success."

 Dani Langford is a physiotherapist who graduated with a Masters in Physiotherapy from Curtin University in 2008.
 She is CSCS certified and Pilates certified which are important tools she utilizes in her practice.